ICTO/v-observer/docs/README.md

 ## Forgot password

 To reset your password, you need to have your registered email address.
-If you don't now your registered email address.
+If you don't know your registered email address.
 Please contact the application administrator.
 After filling in the forgot password form, you will receive an email with a link to reset you password.

 # Dashboard